Leviosa Phone by João Miranda and Júlio Montoro

 Pros

-• Highly visual and impactful effect that resonates with modern audiences
+• Highly visual and impactful illusion

-• Realistic prop that can be examined closely without suspicion
+• Realistic prop that withstands inspection

 Cons